Nottingham Trent University offers opportunities to read for an MPhil or a PhD degree by research in all of its academic schools.

 NBS supports research across its five divisions:

-Furthermore, and highlighting the School's particular areas of expertise, eight research groups are currently in operation:
+Furthermore, and highlighting the School's particular areas of expertise, nine research groups are currently in operation:

 - Responsible & Sustainable Research

 - Centre for People, Work & Organisational Practice

 - Centre for Economics, Public Policy & Management

 - Accounting & Finance